Camp & Retreat Management Organization To Provide Restorative Practices in Nature Handbooks for Guests

 In 2015, Stanford University conducted a study (published in Proceedings of the National Academy of Science) which showed getting out into nature reduces risk for depression and anxiety while increasing cognitive function and memory.
 In Japan, for example, forest bathing called Shinrin-yoku, is becoming a more integral part of preventative health care and healing in Japanese medicine.

 The facilities managed by UCCR are all retreat centers or camps.
-Each one was built by a church denomination or non-profit organization which believed in the potential of nature to provide a peaceful, calming, and inspirational setting to its visitors.
+Each one was built by a church denomination or non-profit organization that believed in the potential of nature to provide a peaceful, calming, and inspirational setting to its visitors.
 Some of the camp and retreat properties were established over 100 years ago.
-Most were developed in the mid twentieth century as churches responded to the wave of organized camping pursued by church members.
+Most were developed in the mid-twentieth century as churches responded to the wave of organized camping pursued by church members.

 “We understand and appreciate that UCCR is coming full circle to celebrate our 50th anniversary as a non-profit organization by recognizing the essential perspective of these camp and retreat property owner groups who counted on nature’s tranquility to provide the better part of their program,” says Heck.
 “Today, the opportunity to put away our phones and computers and enjoy the simplicity of the wind fanning the trees, is truly calming the body, mind, and spirit, in the same way it did 50 years ago in these same places.”